CPHS/OPHS Glossary of Terms

 Mature Minor:

-Someone who has not reached adulthood (as deemed by state law) but
+Someone who has not reached adulthood (as deemed by state law) but who

-a mature minor is not necessarily an emancipated minor.
+minor is not necessarily an emancipated minor.
 (See also:

 Emancipated Minor)